dailystory/docs/articles/accounts/index.md

----
-layout: _ArticleLayout
+{
-title: Accounts
+title: 'Accounts',
-description: Accounts represent the customers or leads that are managed by DailyStory
+description: 'Accounts represent the customers or leads that are managed by DailyStory' }
----
 #Accounts
 Accounts represent the customers or leads that are managed by DailyStory [Campaigns](/campaigns).